deritemakm/BbExpenseTracker/README.md

 ## Features

-- **Login and Sign Up:** Secure authentication system for users to create accounts and log in.
+- **Login and Sign Up:** Authentication system for users to create accounts and log in.
 - **Home:** Functionality to add a budget for the week and determine if the user saved money or not.
 - **Add Expense:** Allows users to add daily expenses by category, date, and amount.
 - **Expenses List Page:** Displays all the entered expenses.